i-doit/knowledge-base/docs/de/software-entwicklung/add-ons-entwickeln/add-ons-installieren-aktualisieren-und-entwickeln.md

     }

     /**
-    * Method that is called after clicking "deactivate" in admin center for specific mandator *
+    * Method that is called after clicking "deactivate" in Admin-Center for specific mandator *
     * @param isys_component_database $mandatorDb
     *